machineagency/planager/README.md

 ## Running locally

 1. To start the flask server, run `python run.py`.
-2. To run webpack and generate the `bundle.js`, run `npm run watch`.
+2. To run webpack and generate the `bundle.js`, run `npm run dev`.
 The bundle will automatically regenerate when changes are made to frontend files.

 ## Development